 We’re Here To Help

 Good luck as you research the change and move forward.
 We’re here to help, whether your group becomes a PTO or remains a PTA.
 We have lots of resources, most of them free, and they’re all at your disposal.
 We have more than 700 articles on parent group topics, and we’re constantly adding more.
-There are lots of experienced parent group leaders happy to lend advice on the message boards, and the File Exchange has hundreds of shared files uploaded by parent group leaders.
-Parent Express Email is a free, easy-to-use program that allows you to send email newsletters, flyers, and the like to your group.
+There are lots of experienced parent group leaders happy to lend advice in our PTO and PTA Leaders & Volunteers Facebook group, and the File Exchange has hundreds of shared files uploaded by parent group leaders.
 Our free School Family Nights planning kits offer step-by-step directions and fun activity ideas for great family events.
-And PTO Today Expos give you the opportunity to connect with a wealth of vendors providing goods and services specifically aimed at PTOs and PTAs.
+And PTO Today Live expos give you the opportunity to connect with vendors providing goods and services specifically aimed at PTOs and PTAs.

 Both PTOs and PTAs do important work for their schools.
 It’s the leaders and volunteers who make the difference, not the acronym.